 Xavier joined Watsi on May 18th, 2015.
 Six years ago, Xavier joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Xavier's most recent donation traveled 7,400 miles to support Sitha, a 40-year-old car mechanic from Cambodia, to fund shoulder surgery so he can use his left arm.
+Xavier's most recent donation traveled 7,200 miles to support Ray, a 2-year-old refugee from Thailand, to fund a hernia repair surgery so he can grow up pain free.

 Sitha is a 40-year-old car mechanic.
 He's been married for four years and lives in the city with his wife.
 In addition to repairing cars, Sitha works in a garment factory.
 In his free time, he enjoys playing football, listening to music, and fishing.
 Two years ago, Sitha was in a motor vehicle accident that caused paralysis of his left shoulder.
 He has been diagnosed with a brachial plexus injury on his left side.
 The brachial plexus is a nerve network that transmits signals from the spine to the shoulder, arm, and hand.
 Injuries to this nerve network can result in loss of function and sensation.
 He is unable to lift his left arm and he hasn't been able to work.
 Sitha traveled to visit our medical partner, Children's Surgical Centre (CSC) to receive treatment.
 On September 9th, he will undergo a brachial plexus repair surgery.
 After recovery, he will be able to use his left arm again.
 Now, CSC is requesting $696 to fund this procedure.
 Sitha shared, "I really hope I can regain full function of my left arm and be independent again."